Jasmine Mote, Ph.D.

 Clinical Expertise

-In practice, Dr. Mote uses a variety of evidence-based, person-centered practices, such as cognitive behavioral therapy (CBT) and acceptance and commitment therapy (ACT), to help clients live a life in line with their values.
-She specializes in working with adults with mood, anxiety, and psychosis-spectrum disorders, as well as those going through major life transitions.
+In practice, Dr. Mote uses a variety of evidence-based, person-centered practices, such as cognitive behavioral therapy (CBT) and acceptance and commitment therapy (ACT).
+She specializes in working with adults with mood, anxiety, obsessive-compulsive, and psychosis-spectrum disorders, as well as those going through major life transitions.
 She welcomes the opportunity to work with new parents, including helping mothers with the difficulties and stress that can accompany the pregnancy and postpartum periods.
 As a former tenure-track professor, Dr. Mote also enjoys working with clients experiencing similar high-stress work environments.
 Informed by her research on emotion and social connection, she is dedicated to helping clients better understand how one’s feelings influence how we interact with the world and with others.

-Whether it’s adjusting to a “new normal” after becoming a parent or another major life transition, managing daily stressors, or developing new coping skills for mental health difficulties that have held one back from living the life that one wants, Dr. Mote is dedicated to helping her clients move forward and thrive.
+Whether it’s adjusting to a “new normal” after becoming a parent, managing daily stressors, or developing new coping skills for mental health difficulties that have held one back from living the life that one wants, Dr. Mote is dedicated to helping her clients move forward and thrive.

 Diversity, Equity, and Inclusion